Bailey, who was

 imprisoned members to recruit other prisoners.
 Furthermore, it was revealed

-during Hampton-el's trial that one of the organization's
+during Hampton-el's trial that one of the

-tasks was to recruit American veterans to fight in Afghanistan.
+organization's tasks was to recruit American veterans to fight in Afghanistan.

 Al-Fuqra members own several security companies, which provide

-a source of income and security for the group and its compounds, but also offer
+a source of income and security for the group and its compounds,

-a plausible explanation for the presence of firing ranges on the properties - a
+but also offer a plausible explanation for the presence of firing ranges

-cover for the paramilitary training that allegedly is conducted at the
+on the properties - a cover for the paramilitary training that allegedly is

 Perhaps most